 Category: UX advice / Ecommerce guides

 A few years ago I went to a restaurant in London called Bob Bob Ricard.
-This place is pretty swanky though I didn't think the food was that memorable.
-However it has become well known for one thing: on each table there is a button with a label saying 'Press for Champagne' (as per the pic).
+It's a pretty swanky place though I didn't think the food was that memorable.
+However it stays in my mind for one thing: on each table there is a button with a label saying 'Press for Champagne' (as per the pic).

 If you press that button, then sure enough the waiter arrives with a bottle of champagne—it's great fun.
 Of course like most people, when our group visited we pressed it (more than once).
 This button has made the place famous and even merits its own tag on TripAdvisor.